List of Seattle Mariners minor league affiliates: 2021–present

-The current structure of Minor League Baseball is the result of an overall contraction of the system beginning with the 2021 season.
-Class A was reduced to two levels: High-A and Low-A. The Everett AquaSox, which had been a Class A Short-Season team, were promoted to High-A, and the West Virgina Power lost their affiliated status.
+Minor League Baseball contracted before the 2021 season.
+Class A was reduced to two levels: High-A and Low-A. The Everett AquaSox, which had been a Class A Short-Season team, were promoted to High-A, and the West Virginia Power lost their affiliated status.
 Low-A was reclassified as Single-A in 2022.

-The Mariners sold the Single-A Modesto Nuts at the end of 2024, and new owners Diamond Baseball Holdings announced the team would move to San Bernadino and become the Inland Empire 66ers beginning in the 2026 season.
+The Mariners sold the Single-A Modesto Nuts at the end of 2024, and new owners Diamond Baseball Holdings announced the team would move to San Bernardino and become the Inland Empire 66ers beginning in the 2026 season.